EvansWinner/evanswinner.github.io/index.md

   <b style="color:red">banish.ahk</b>

-  Banish the mouse pointer the
-  corner of the screen.
+  Banish the mouse pointer to the corner of the screen.
 Inspired by the function of the same name from stumpwm.
 One line of Autohotkey.